Artesian Resources (NASDAQ:ARTNA) Cut to “Sell” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Artesian Resources (NASDAQ:ARTNA – Get Rating) from a hold rating to a sell rating in a report issued on Tuesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Artesian Resources (NASDAQ:ARTNA – Get Rating) from a hold rating to a sell rating in a research note released on Monday morning, Zacks.com reports.

 According to Zacks, “Artesian Resources Corporation operates as the parent holding company of Artesian Water Company, Inc a regulated public water utility.
 Artesian Water provides water utility service to customers with in its established service territory in portions of New Castle County, Delaware. “

+Separately, StockNews.com upgraded shares of Artesian Resources from a hold rating to a buy rating in a research report on Friday, March 18th.

+Artesian Resources (NASDAQ:ARTNA – Get Rating) last released its earnings results on Wednesday, March 9th.
+The utilities provider reported $0.32 EPS for the quarter, missing the consensus estimate of $0.35 by ($0.03).
+Artesian Resources had a return on equity of 9.67% and a net margin of 18.52%.
+On average, sell-side analysts anticipate that Artesian Resources will post 1.9 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, February 23rd.
-Investors of record on Wednesday, February 9th were issued a $0.268 dividend.
-This is a positive change from Artesian Resources’s previous quarterly dividend of $0.27.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, February 23rd.
+Stockholders of record on Wednesday, February 9th were issued a dividend of $0.268 per share.
 The ex-dividend date was Tuesday, February 8th.
-This represents a $1.07 dividend on an annualized basis and a dividend yield of 2.28%.
-Artesian Resources’s payout ratio is presently 59.78%.
+This represents a $1.07 annualized dividend and a dividend yield of 2.28%.
+This is an increase from Artesian Resources’s previous quarterly dividend of $0.27.
+Artesian Resources’s dividend payout ratio is 59.78%.

-In other news, Director Kenneth R. Biederman sold 6,750 shares of the company’s stock in a transaction on Monday, March 14th.
-The stock was sold at an average price of $47.80, for a total transaction of $322,650.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, Director Nicholle Renee Taylor sold 2,000 shares of the company’s stock in a transaction on Wednesday, March 16th.
-The stock was sold at an average price of $47.02, for a total value of $94,040.00.
+In related news, Director Kenneth R. Biederman sold 6,750 shares of the stock in a transaction that occurred on Monday, March 14th.
+The shares were sold at an average price of $47.80, for a total value of $322,650.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, SVP Pierre A. Anderson sold 628 shares of the stock in a transaction that occurred on Friday, March 18th.
+The stock was sold at an average price of $48.00, for a total transaction of $30,144.00.
 The disclosure for this sale can be found here.
-Insiders own 20.59% of the company’s stock.
+In the last 90 days, insiders have sold 9,378 shares of company stock worth $446,834.
+Corporate insiders own 20.59% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Invesco Ltd. increased its position in shares of Artesian Resources by 5.7% in the 2nd quarter.
-Invesco Ltd. now owns 76,299 shares of the utilities provider’s stock valued at $2,805,000 after acquiring an additional 4,109 shares during the period.
-Geode Capital Management LLC increased its position in shares of Artesian Resources by 4.0% in the 3rd quarter.
-Geode Capital Management LLC now owns 140,952 shares of the utilities provider’s stock valued at $5,380,000 after acquiring an additional 5,445 shares during the period.
-Roffman Miller Associates Inc. PA increased its position in shares of Artesian Resources by 5.9% in the 3rd quarter.
-Roffman Miller Associates Inc. PA now owns 102,671 shares of the utilities provider’s stock valued at $3,919,000 after acquiring an additional 5,717 shares during the period.
-Russell Investments Group Ltd. increased its position in shares of Artesian Resources by 19.5% in the 3rd quarter.
-Russell Investments Group Ltd. now owns 39,640 shares of the utilities provider’s stock valued at $1,512,000 after acquiring an additional 6,480 shares during the period.
-Finally, Marshall Wace LLP acquired a new position in shares of Artesian Resources in the 2nd quarter valued at $299,000.
-46.91% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently modified their holdings of the stock.
+Marshall Wace North America L.P. acquired a new stake in shares of Artesian Resources during the 1st quarter worth approximately $40,000.
+Nuveen Asset Management LLC grew its stake in shares of Artesian Resources by 3.8% during the 2nd quarter.
+Nuveen Asset Management LLC now owns 36,246 shares of the utilities provider’s stock worth $1,333,000 after purchasing an additional 1,329 shares during the period.
+Charles Schwab Investment Management Inc. grew its stake in shares of Artesian Resources by 3.7% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 21,491 shares of the utilities provider’s stock worth $791,000 after purchasing an additional 766 shares during the period.
+Morgan Stanley grew its stake in shares of Artesian Resources by 0.3% during the 2nd quarter.
+Morgan Stanley now owns 146,188 shares of the utilities provider’s stock worth $5,375,000 after purchasing an additional 408 shares during the period.
+Finally, Citadel Advisors LLC grew its stake in shares of Artesian Resources by 16.9% during the 2nd quarter.
+Citadel Advisors LLC now owns 17,037 shares of the utilities provider’s stock worth $627,000 after purchasing an additional 2,458 shares during the period.
+Institutional investors own 46.91% of the company’s stock.

 Artesian Resources Corp. is a holding company, which engages in the provision of water resource management.
 Its activities include residential, commercial water and wastewater, government and contract services, and developers.
 The company was founded in 1927 and is headquartered in Newark, DE.